Demi Rose Flaunts Dangerous Curves In Plunging Black Velvet Dress

 “You are the most beautiful girl in the whole world,” remarked another person, adding a rose emoji – possibly a nod to Demi Rose’s name – and a heart emoji into the mix.

 This is not the first time that Demi has modeled a stunning Nothing-To-Wear dress during her Tunisian getaway.
-Last week, the dark-haired beauty went braless in an eye-popping yellow lace dress – an incredible backless design that put her curvy posterior on full display.
+Last week, the dark-haired beauty went braless in an eye-popping yellow lace dress, an incredible backless design that put her curvy posterior on full display.

-The same dress was features in a sizzling photo shared to Instagram by the fashion label.
+The same dress was featured in a sizzling photo shared to Instagram by the fashion label.
 The pic gave a more detailed view of what the stunning frilled frock looked like from the front, showing a braless Demi Rose and a heavy dose of cleavage.

 View this post on Instagram